14 Common Defense Mechanisms and How to Recognize Them

 You do not have to get rid of defense mechanisms.
 They exist because they helped you at some point.
 The goal is to understand when they are protecting you and when they are keeping you stuck.
 Recognizing them helps you respond more intentionally instead of staying in autopilot.
 It also opens space for healthier coping tools that support long-term wellbeing.

-In therapy, I often see clients feel immediate relief once they can identify what their mind is doing.
+In therapy, I often see clients feel some relief once they can identify what their mind is doing.
 The pattern becomes less personal, less shame-filled, and more workable.

 This information is for general educational purposes and is not a substitute for professional mental health care.
 If you’re struggling or have concerns about your well-being, consider reaching out to a licensed therapist or mental health professional.
 If you’re in crisis or thinking about harming yourself, contact your local emergency services or call or text 988 in the U.S. to reach the Suicide and Crisis Lifeline.
 Read our full disclaimer here.